 Book Club Selections

-The Messenger Public Library has two monthly book clubs - the Messenger Library Book Discussion Group, which meets on a Monday evening, and the Morning Coffee Break with a Book, which meets on a Tuesday morning.
+The Messenger Public Library has two monthly book clubs - the Messenger Library Book Discussion Group, which meets on a Thursday evening, and the Morning Coffee Break with a Book, which meets on a Tuesday morning.
 Below are the selections for the group's next meeting.
 Come and join us!

 Messenger Evening Book Discussion Group

 Thursday, September 1st -- Love in Every Stitch: Stories of Knitting and Healing by Lee Gant

 This month's selection is "Love in Every Stitch: Stories of Knitting and Healing" by Lee Gant.
 Copies will be available at August's meeting as well as at the Check Out Desk.